Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Azure-PowerShell.md

 ## 3. Configuring variables for deployment

-The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.
+The following steps apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.

-Open a PowerShell prompt, navigate to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.
+Open a PowerShell prompt and navigate to the root of the cloned repository.
+Log in to Azure with an account that has at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.

 Run the following commands: